suzannepk/slurm_HPCC/README.md

 * Familiarize yourself with batch scripts
 * Understand how to modify and submit an existing batch script
-* Understand how to run a job with slurm
+* Understand how to run a job with Slurm
 * Explore job layout on the node.
 * Understand how to query the queue for your jobs status and read the results